-17.0 DE-BRIEFING
+16.0 DE-BRIEFING

 It is good practice to provide a space for young people to de-brief following a significant incident and to support relationship reparation.
 This needs to be at a time that is appropriate and timely and when everyone is ready.
-We can use visual and narrative techniques to support and promote learning during any student de-brief.
-It is recognised that some neurodivergent students will struggle to reflect as they may not recall memories during a meltdown and therefore, we ensure all de-briefs occur in the student's best interest.
+We can use visual and narrative techniques to support and promote learning during any pupil's de-brief.
+It is recognised that some neurodivergent pupils will struggle to reflect as they may not recall memories during a meltdown and therefore, we ensure all de-briefs occur in the pupil's best interest.
+There are trauma informed neurodivergence affirming de-brief documents that are aligned with the restraint reduction network pledge.